Why Everyone Needs a Proptech Strategy

 At D2, we have seen the movie many times before.
 Our long leadership experience on both the operator and vendor sides informs our view of technology strategy.
 Our ongoing research, like our annual 20 for '20 review, keeps our insight current.
 We help clients to formulate technology strategy and evaluate technology, all the way through to the point of running technology selection processes.
 Few companies know multifamily technology as we do.

-Long before macro-economic factors combined to disrupt our industry, smart building technologies were transforming operating models.
+Long before macro-economic factors combined to disrupt our industry in 2020, smart building technologies were transforming operating models.
 Forward-thinking operators were already reaping the benefits, removing friction from their residents and site teams' day-to-day lives, and creating new automation opportunities.

 Multifamily innovation excites us!
 Our team has firsthand experience designing, developing, using, purchasing, writing about, speaking publicly about, selling and marketing some of the most revolutionary new products in the multifamily industry!